Yugoslavism: Abandoning integral Yugoslavism

 Before the end of 1934, Prince Paul, the head of the three-person regency, compelled the JNS government to resign.
-The united opposition contested the 1935 election running against the JNS Prime Minister, Bogoljub Jevtić.
+The united opposition contested the 1935 election, running against the JNS Prime Minister, Bogoljub Jevtić.
 The JNS list won, but the opposition threatened to boycott the Assembly because of electoral fraud determined by foreign observers.
 In response, Prince Paul replaced Jevtić with Milan Stojadinović.
 In one of his early speeches as prime minister, Stojadinović announced his intention to negotiate a settlement of what came to be called the Croatian question, but nothing specific was done in that respect until the 1938 election.
-The united opposition, led by Maček, won 45% of the votes coming behind Stojadinović's Yugoslav Radical Union (JRZ).
-However, the opposition won 78% and 82% of votes in Littoral and Sava banovinas (roughly corresponding to Croatian lands) respectively.
+The united opposition, led by Maček, won 45% of the votes, coming behind Stojadinović's Yugoslav Radical Union (JRZ).
+However, the opposition won 78% and 82% of votes in Littoral and Sava banovinas (roughly corresponding to Croatian lands), respectively.

-Prince Paul gave the highest priority to resolution of the Croatian question but knew that Maček would not negotiate with Stojadinović.
+Prince Paul gave the highest priority to the resolution of the Croatian question but knew that Maček would not negotiate with Stojadinović.
 Shortly after the election, minister Bogoljub Kujundžić gave a speech in the Assembly claiming Serbs were superior to Croats and Slovenes, prompting five ministers to resign.
 Prince Paul did not allow Stojadinović to nominate another cabinet – instead, he appointed Dragiša Cvetković as prime minister, tasking him with negotiating with Maček.
 HSS was negotiating simultaneously with Cvetković and Italy – receiving Italian promises of support if the HSS started an uprising – in return for territorial concessions and turning over the defence and foreign relations of Croatia to Italy.
 In talks with Cvetković, Maček asked for federal reorganisation of Yugoslavia, but the proposal was turned down.
-Instead, they agreed on a dualist formula modelled on Austria-Hungary where Banovina of Croatia would be established from the Sava and Primorje banovinas and other territories to be determined by a series of plebiscites.
+Instead, they agreed on a dualist formula modelled on Austria-Hungary, where the Banovina of Croatia would be established from the Sava and Primorje banovinas and other territories to be determined by a series of plebiscites.
 After Prince Paul vetoed the arrangement objecting to the plebiscites, Maček resumed contact with Italian Foreign Minister Galeazzo Ciano.
 Shortly thereafter, Cvetković and Maček restarted talks and came to an agreement on the borders of Banovina of Croatia.
-Prince Paul accepted the new arrangement and the Cvetković–Maček Agreement was signed on 26 August 1939.
-After the agreement, the state no longer insisted on National Oneness, and abandoned Yugoslavism as official ideology.
+Prince Paul accepted the new arrangement, and the Cvetković–Maček Agreement was signed on 26 August 1939.
+After the agreement, the state no longer insisted on National Oneness and abandoned Yugoslavism as official ideology.